unik-name/docs.unikname.network/docs/uns-use-the-network/cli.md

 $ UNS_NODE="http://custom.node.example:4103" uns status
 ```

-You can export also this environment variable in your `~/.bashrc` file (or equivalent for your current shell) to make it permanent.
+You can also export this environment variable in your `~/.bashrc` file (or equivalent for your current shell) to make it permanent.
 :::
+### Write global parameters

+For every new data added in the chain, you may wait for the write operation to be confirmed.
+Once the transaction data is written in a block, the data get one confirmation for every new block added in the chain.
+By default we wait for one confirmation in the next 3 blocks.
+With the await-confirmation flag, you can choose to extend the maximum waiting time or set it to 0 which corresponds to an asynchronous operation.

+- `--await-confirmation` (optional): Maximum number of blocks to wait to get one confirmation of the transaction.
+Default to 3.
+0 for immediate return.

 ### Using an HTTP Proxy